High Resolution Calibration Reference and Traceable Standard for AFM

 The entire surface area of the die is patterned.
 Defects that affect pattern period are small and easy to spot.

-Model 700-1DUTC specimens may have dark streaks and bright oval/round spots as shown below (oval spot):
+Model 700-1D and 700-1DUTC specimens may have dark streaks and bright oval/round spots as shown below (oval spot):

 We have investigated these dark regions using AFM (atomic force microscopy) and have made the following observations: